Dear Fathers, Friends in Christ,

 These mighty works of God resulted in the Exodus, the Israelites’ departure from Egypt for a new life in the Promised Land.
 The completing event of this Exodus, and the outward and visible sign of its power, was the passage through the Red Sea.
 The waters of the sea opened to allow the Israelites to cross over into freedom and closed again upon the Egyptian army that was pursing them, so that it was destroyed.
 Now the Israelites were completely lifted out of their bondage under a foreign tyrant and made a free people whose allegiance belonged to God alone.

 The ritual meal of the Old Testament, the Seder (from the Hebrew word for "order") commemorates the Exodus of Israel from Egypt.
-The "paschal" or "Passover" lamb is, of course, the center of the feast.
+The "paschal" or "Passover" lamb is, of course, the centre of the feast.
 Almost as important, however, is the unleavened bread that is also eaten at the meal.

 In their haste to leave Egypt, the Israelites had no time for their bread to rise.
 They left behind in Egypt the fermented "bread starter" (what we call "sour dough") that would have been used to raise or leaven their bread.
 Thus, all they had for their journey was the simple sort of bread or biscuit that could be made from plain flour and water.
 In the Passover meal, therefore, the unleavened bread symbolized three things.
 First, it represented the complete break with the past in Egypt by God’s grace.
 Second, it represented the dedication of the Chosen People to God and to his deliverance ahead of all earthly concerns.
 Third, since unleavened bread is the simplest and purest form of bread, its very plainness represented the unity of God’s people in spiritual purity and communion, without adulteration of any kind.